Cell as Point: One-Stage Framework for Efficient Cell Tracking: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce the one-stage CAP (Cell as Point) framework, which eliminates the need for a separate segmentation or detection stage, which is a significant innovation in cell tracking.
-This approach substantially improves efficiency by reducing inference time by a factor of $8$ to $32$ and minimizing the need for high-quality data annotation.
+In this paper, we introduce the one-stage CAP (Cell as Point) framework, which eliminates the need for a separate segmentation or detection stage, a significant innovation in cell tracking.
+This approach substantially improves efficiency via reducing inference time by a factor of $8$ to $32$ and minimizing the need for high-quality data annotation.
 CAP effectively captures complex cell states and tracks cells in one stage while maintaining high efficiency.
 Additionally, it addresses common challenges in cell sequence data, such as cell event imbalance and long sequence inference.
 In conclusion, CAP not only offers considerable practical value in real-world applications due to its efficiency but also pioneers a novel approach in the field of cell tracking.

-\paragraph{Limitations and Future Work.} The limitation of our study arises from the nature of the datasets used for evaluation.
+\paragraph{Limitations and Future Work} The limitation of our study arises from the nature of the datasets used for evaluation.
 These datasets were annotated by different experts, and variations in annotation practices may lead to differences in the location of the cell points that CAP generated.
 Such inconsistencies can introduce discrepancies in performance across datasets, as the model could be sensitive to variations in label quality and annotation style.
 In addition, differences in imaging devices and cell densities across datasets may further amplify these effects, contributing to dataset-specific performance variation.
-Looking forward, a promising direction is to design strategies that mitigate the impact of heterogeneous annotations and dataset-specific biases, thereby reducing sensitivity to labeling differences.
-Consequently, extending CAP toward a more versatile universal model that can generalize effectively across diverse datasets and imaging conditions deserves future exploration.
+Consequently, while CAP demonstrates strong trade-offs between accuracy and efficiency, improving generalization remains important for practical deployment.
+In future work, we will target generalization across: (i) cross-lab/cross-microscope domain shifts, including different sensors, optics, staining/fluorescence conditions, and illumination changes; (ii) cell populations with substantially different morphology and motion statistics, such as highly deformable cells or fast-moving immune cells; (iii) challenging crowding regimes, including very high cell density, frequent occlusions, and long-term interactions where identity switches are common; and (iv) varying acquisition protocols, e.g., different frame rates, missing frames, and longer sequences.